-Stellenbosch Municipality is located at the edge of the City of Cape Town yet still manages to retain its distinct small-town character.
+Stellenbosch Municipality is located at the edge of the City of Cape Town still manages to retain its distinct small-town character.
 This undoubtedly gives Stellenbosch a strong competitive advantage - sharply contrasting with similarly sized towns located 400 km or more from the nearest metropolis.
-Aside from being a mere 50 km from Cape Town's central business district (CBD) and being flanked by the N1 and N2 main routes, Stellenbosch is also just 30 km away from the sea (at Somerset West / Strand) and only a few kilometres away from the attractive Boland mountains.
+Aside from being a mere 50 km from Cape Town's central business district (CBD) and being flanked by the N1 and N2 main routes, Stellenbosch is also just 30 km away from the sea (at Somerset West / Strand) and only a few kilometres away from one of the most attractive mountain ranges of the Boland.
 In addition, Stellenbosch is a mere 28 km from Cape Town International Airport, one of South Africa's top (air) links to the global economy, and not much further away from Cape Town harbour, the shipping portal to both the Atlantic and the Indian Oceans.

 This convergence of environmental resources, scenic quality and business opportunities has two other mutually reinforcing spin-offs: The largest number of JSE-listed companies based in any small South African town have their headquarters in Stellenbosch and the town is home to a disproportionately high number of corporate CEOs and executives, which in turn means that it is able to sustain a comparatively high level of economic activity and consumer services for a town of its size.
-This results in other benefits throughout the value-chain and for employment.
-The municipality's area of jurisdiction includes the towns of Stellenbosch and Franschhoek, as well as a number of rural hamlets such as Wemmershoek, La Motte, De Novo, Kylemore, Pniël, Johannesdal, Languedoc, Groot Drakenstein, Muldersvlei, Klapmuts, Elsenburg, Raithby, Jamestown, Koelenhof and Vlottenburg (most with a population of less than 5 000).
+This results in other benefits throughout the value-add chain and for employment.
+The municipal area covers approximately 900 km2.
+The municipality's area of jurisdiction includes the towns of Stellenbosch and Franschhoek, as well as a number of rural hamlets such as Wemmershoek, La Motte, De Novo, Kylemore, Pniel, Johannesdal, Languedoc, Groot Drakenstein, Muldersvlei, Klapmuts, Elsenburg, Raithby, Jamestown, Koelenhof and Vlottenburg (most with a population of less than 5 000).
 Apart from formal settlement areas, the municipal area also includes a number of informal settlements.

-Stellenbosch town is the second oldest town in South Africa, dating back to 1679 when an island in the Eerste River was named Stellenbosch by the then Governor of the Cape, Simon van der Stell.
+Stellenbosch town is the second oldest town in South Africa, dating back to 1679 when an island in the Eerste River was named Stellenbosch by the then Governor of the Cape, Simon van der Stel.
 The first farming activities in the area were started in 1679.
 Today, the area has become primarily known for its extraordinary wines and fruits.
+The towns of Stellenbosch and Franschhoek are renowned for various architectural styles such as Dutch, Georgian and Victorian, which reflect its heritage and traditions, but also divisions of the past.

 The area houses excellent educational institutions, including the University of Stellenbosch and a number of prestigious schools.
 It has a strong business sector, varying from major South African businesses and corporations to smaller enterprises and home industries.
 The tourism industry alone is responsible for the creation of about 18 000 jobs in the area.
-Wine farms and cellars abound and the area is the home of the very first wine route in South Africa.
+Wine farms and cellars abound and the area is the home of the very first Wine Route in South Africa.
 A variety of sport facilities are available.
 Coetzenburg, with its athletics and rugby stadiums, has delivered star performances over many generations.
-The Municipal area has a number of theatres, which include the Stellenbosch University's HB Thom Theatre, Oude Libertas Amphitheatre (renowned for its summer season of music, theatre and dance), Spier Amphitheatre, as well as Klein Libertas Theatre, Dorp Street and Aan de Braak Theatre.
+The Municipal area has a number of theatres, which include the Stellenbosch University's HB Thom Theatre, Oude Libertas Amphitheatre (renowned for its summer season of music, theatre and dance), Spier Amphitheatre, as well as Klein Libertas Theatre, Dorp Street at Theatre and Aan de Braak Theatre.